aws-samples/blog-serverless-reliable-messaging/README.md

 OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.-->

-# Building a Serverless Streaming Pipeline to Deliver Reliable Messaging
+# Building a Serverless Pipeline to Deliver Reliable Messaging

 <details open="open">
 <summary>Table of Contents</summary>